Is Your Relationship Too Comfortable?

 Contrary to some belief, what we do in our relationships can be somewhat contagious to our partner (unless we are stubborn to the core).

-Once we refrain from showing our partner that we care, or under-appreciate the things they do for us – they will stop doing them, and thus a vicious cycle will develop.
+Once we refrain from showing our partner that we care, or no longer appreciate the things they do for us – they will stop doing them, and thus a vicious cycle will develop.

 Focus On Improving Your Relationships Overtime